rokon12/rokon12.github.io/README.md

 ## <u>[InfoQ](https://www.infoq.com/profile/A-N-M-Bazlur-Rahman/)</u>

-### Foreign Function &amp; Memory API to Bridge the Gap Between Java and Native Libraries (2023-10-25)
+### Foreign Function &amp; Memory API to Bridge the Gap between Java and Native Libraries (2023-10-25)
-After its review has concluded, JEP 454, Foreign Function &amp; Memory API, has been promoted from Targeted to Integrated for JDK 22.
+After its review concluded, JEP 454, Foreign Function &amp; Memory API has been promoted from Targeted to Integrated for JDK 22.
 This JEP proposes to finalize this feature after two rounds of incubation and three rounds of preview.
 The API aims to replace traditional, complex methods like JNI, offering a more efficient and secure approach....
 [Read further^](https://www.infoq.com//news/2023/10/foreign-function-and-memory-api/?itm_source=infoq&itm_campaign=user_page&itm_medium=link)